zamzterz/cognito-demo/README.md

 $ aws cognito-idp admin-set-user-password --no-permanent --user-pool-id <value> --username <username> --password <value>
 ```

-## Running the app
+## Running the web app
-The app is a simple Flask app which will list the contents of a preconfigured S3 bucket which the authenticated user
+The web app is a simple Flask app which will list the contents of a preconfigured S3 bucket which the authenticated user
 will gain access to by
 [obtaining temporary AWS credentials](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html)
 associated with an IAM role from an Cognito Identity pool.